MedDataToolMedDataTool

 Common dosage calculation mistakes

-Medication dosing errors can have serious consequences.[4]
-The following are the most frequently reported mistakes in weight-based drug calculations.
+Medication dosing errors can have serious consequences.
+[4]

 Using pounds instead of kilograms